 Butterscotch Shenanigans, the developer behind the popular Crashlands game, is developing a new title called Levelhead.
 This 2D platformer lets you build your own levels and publish them for everyone to play.
 You can use more than 60 elements to get the job done, including enemies, hazards, paths, switches, secrets, power-ups, and more.

-It’s a cross-platform game, so levels created on Android can also be played on PC and iOS, and vice versa.
-Up to four people can play a level at once and can even create levels together.
-If you’re not into that, you can opt for the single-player campaign in which you take control of GR-18 — a delivery robot in-training.
+It’s a cross-platform game, so levels created on Android will work on PC and iOS, and vice versa.
+Up to four people can play a level at once, or even create levels together.
+If you’re not into that, the single-player campaign lets you take control of GR-18 — a delivery robot in training.

-Based in the short trailer (above), Levelhead looks like a lot of fun if you’re into platforming games.
-It’s expected for release in November and will be available for PC, iOS, and Nintendo Switch — in addition to Android.
+Based on the short trailer (above), Levelhead looks like a lot of fun if you’re into platforming games.
+It’s coming to PC, iOS, and Nintendo Switch, in addition to Android.

 Already a popular first-person shooter on PC and consoles, Payday is coming to Android.
-Payday Crime War is a multiplayer, team-based PvP title where two teams go head to head.
+Payday Crime War is a multiplayer, team-based PvP title.
 One team takes on the role of criminals trying to perform a robbery.
 The other team steps into the shoes of a SWAT team trying to prevent the crime.

-Up to eight players can take part in a match, which can take place in different locations.
+Up to eight players can play in a match, which can happen in different locations.
 As you progress through the game, you can get new weapons and additional abilities to step up your game.